 - Prepare the meat: If using venison, be sure to get all the silver skin off the meat.
 Slice into thick 2" chunks.

 - In a dutch oven, warm olive oil at med. high heat.
 Add onions and cook until it begins to 'sweat".

 - Add garlic and peppers and slowly cook for a few more minutes until tender.

 - Next add Venison/Beef and begin to brown the meat (if using venison, work fast as it is very lean and be easily overcooked).

 - Remove from heat and transfer mixture to a Slow Cooker/Crock Pot.
 Add all remaining ingredients and mix thoroughly.
-Cover and cook on low for at least 12 hours or more until meat is tender, stirring periodically.
+Cover and cook on low for 4-6 hours or more until meat is tender, stirring periodically.
 Depending on your slow cooker, low can sometimes be too hot.
 If you notice after several hours your sauce is bubbling or burning around edges, turn heat down to warm.
 It should barely be at a constant simmer.
 The longer and lower the heat, the more tender your meat will be!